Explaining 5 Home Owners Insurance Myths

 Location of your property

 The state where you live can cause your premium to go high or low.
-The monthly average cost is about USD85 to USD200 depending on your location.
-If your house is in a disaster-prone area, your premium can shoot up.
+The monthly average cost is about USD85 to USD200, depending on your location.
+Your premium can shoot up if your house is in a disaster-prone area.

 If you live in a high-crime area, you can expect to pay more than those living in a safer neighborhood.